googleads/dfp-playground/README.md

 If you have not downloaded the Google App Engine SDK for Python, please do so at https://cloud.google.com/appengine/downloads#Google_App_Engine_SDK_for_Python.
-Then, cd into the downloaded directory and run
+Then, in the downloaded directory, run
 `python appcfg.py -A <insert_project_id_here> -V <insert_version_here>
 update <insert_path_to_dfp_playground_root_dir_here>`,
 replacing the placeholders with the appropriate values.